DETERMINISTIC6G/det6g-blog-prog-soft-tsn-switch/README.md

 We begin by declaring a *global* variable named `last_tc0_packet_ts` to record the ingress timestamp of the most recent TC0 packet observed.

-The main logic is implemented inside `apply` block.
+The core logic is implemented inside the `apply` block.
 It first ensures that a VLAN header is present in the output packet.
-Then, if the current packet is a UDP packet and its destination port is 1000, its PCP field is set to 0, i.e., its traffic class is TC0.
-For other packet, we compare its ingress timestamp with the timestamp of the last seen TC0 packet.
-If more than 1 second has passed, the PCP is set to 0; otherwise, it is set to 1.
+Next, if the current packet is a UDP packet with destination port 1000, its PCP field is set to 0, indicating traffic class TC0.
+For all other packets, the switch compares the current packet's ingress timestamp with the timestamp of the last observed TC0 packet.
+If more than 1 second has elapsed, the packet is treated as TC0 by setting its PCP to 0; otherwise, it is classified as TC1 by setting the PCP to 1.

-The code is enclosed inside an `atomic` block to ensure the `write` and `read` operators of the global variable  are `last_tc0_packet_ts` sequentially executed.
+This logic is enclosed within an `atomic` block to ensure that the `write` and `read` operations on the global variable `last_tc0_packet_ts` are executed sequentially and consitently.

-Such a behavior effectively provides a simple, time-based packet prioritization mechanism using programmable data plane features.
+This mechanism effectively implements a simple, time-aware packet prioritization strategy directly in the programmable data plane, enabling more flexible traffic handling without relying on the control plane.

 We need to compile the P4 code: